Our role

 Our funding comes from two sources.
 Our core funding comes from the Scottish Government’s annual budget as approved by the Scottish Parliament.
 We also receive funding for specific advocacy activities in the electricity, gas, post and water sectors via existing levy arrangements.

-Our Remit and Functions
+Our Focus and Functions

 The Act sets out our five key areas of focus: